 Type K Thermocouples

 All type K thermocouples are made of a series of thin, bendable wire constructions.
 Each wire is made of either chromel, which is a chromium and nickel alloy, or alumel, which is an aluminum and nickel alloy.
-They are joined with digital devices for fast, easy readout and always use metal or ceramic protective tubes, especially when reducing atmospheres because type K perform poorly in this application.
-They are considered homebody thermocouples, as opposed to uppercrust, rarified and exotic.
-To differentiate between these different types, the wires are always labeled with a colored connector; type K are yellow.
+They are joined with digital devices for fast, easy readout and always use metal or ceramic protective tubes, especially when reducing atmospheres because type K performs poorly in this application.
+They are considered homebody thermocouples, as opposed to uppercrust, rarified, and exotic.
+To differentiate between these different types, the wires are always labeled with a colored connector; type K is yellow.
 All thermocouple instruments are divided into temperature capacity categories.
 Type K, because they measure up to around 2000º C, are considered noble metal thermocouples.
-Because thermocouples are simple in design, fabrication and assembly processes are quick and inexpensive.
+Because thermocouples are simple in design, fabrication, and assembly processes are quick and inexpensive.
 The wires are all extruded, which involves heating a metal alloy preform billet and forcing it through successively smaller and smaller molds until the desired wire shape and size is accomplished.
-The wires are easily bendable, and can twist together without the application of heat or much force.
+The wires are easily bendable and can twist together without applying heat or much force.